baato/navigation-sdk/README.md

     //activate
     locationEngine.activate();
 ```
-4. Deactivate location engine on destroy method to prevent the memory leak
+4. Deactivate location engine on destroy method to prevent any memory leak
 ```
    if (locationEngine != null) {
       locationEngine.removeLocationEngineListener(context);